SymfonyCasts/symfony7/sfcasts/foundry-relations.md

 ## Taking Control in Foundry

-But what if we want more control?
+But what if we need more control?
 What if we want to assign all 100 of these parts to the *same* ship?
 I know it sounds a bit *not* useful, but it'll help us understand Foundry and relationships even better.